 Teaching and Learning Program

-Pharmacy Residents will be provided with an elective opportunity to participate in the UConn Teaching and Learning certificate Program.
+Pharmacy Residents will be provided with an elective opportunity to participate in the Teaching and Learning Program.
+We determine the provider of the teaching certificate program on a yearly basis.